This blog may contain affiliate links. Read our disclosure policy for more info.

 Restaurants

-Meanwhile, the Marketplace Eatery serves comforting classics like tomato soup, poutine, pot pie, and chili.
+- Sky Pilot Eatery – Serves comforting classics like tomato soup, poutine, pot pie, and chili.
 Also known as the Sky Pilot Eatery, the restaurant’s outdoor deck is right next to where the famous suspension bridge begins, so you’ve got a first-class view of it here.

 Toilets